snytkine/holiday_router/README.md

 that will match any uri that looks like /catalog/category/somecategory/widget-34/info

-Notice that
- - first 2 uri segments must be matched exactly but third and fourth uri segments are placeholder segments.
- - Third segment can match any string and that string will then be available in the RouteMatch object when .getRouteMatch() is called with the uri
- - The Fourth segment has a prefix widget- and the placeholder is a Regular Expression based param it must match the regex \[0-9]+ (must be numeric value)

 ```javascript
 import { Router, BasicController } from 'holiday-router';

 const router = new Router();
 router.addRoute('/catalog/category/{categoryID}/widget-{widget:[0-9]+}/info', new BasicController('somecontroller', 'ctrl1'));
 ```

+Notice that
+ - First 2 uri segments must be matched exactly but third and fourth uri segments are placeholder segments.
+ - Third segment can match any string and that string will then be available in the RouteMatch object when .getRouteMatch() is called with the uri
+ - Fourth segment has a prefix widget- and the placeholder is a Regular Expression based param it must match the regex \[0-9]+ (must be numeric value)

+---